jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 Now that we've got our repl and wallet set up, we can start developing.
 We will be writing contracts, which are the basic building blocks of Ethereum programs.
 An individual contract can have state variables and functions and can inherit from multiple other contracts.
 Contracts in Solidity are equivalent to classes in a language like Python or Java.

-Contracts on Ethereum and Ethereum-based networks (such as the Replit testnet and Binance Chain) are compiled to bytecode which runs on the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/) (EVM).
+Contracts on Ethereum and Ethereum-based networks (such as the Replit Testnet and Binance Chain) are compiled to bytecode which runs on the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/) (EVM).
 This is similar to how Java code compiles to bytecode for the JVM.

 A list of opcodes for EVM is provided [here](https://ethervm.io/).
 Many of the opcodes dealing with arithmetic and logical operations should be familiar if you've worked with any kind of assembly before.
 The EVM also has opcodes for blockchain-specific operations, such as getting information about the current block or chain.